 You Can’t Lower Interest Rates on Federal Student Loans When Consolidating

 If you choose the Direct Consolidation Loan, generally you won’t see any savings.
 Because your new interest rate is a weighted average of your current loans rounded up to the nearest one-eighth of a percentage point, you will probably pay around the same amount you would have paid if you didn’t consolidate.
-Further, any unpaid interest on the loan you’re consolidating will be capitalized — that is added to the loan principal.
+In addition, any unpaid interest on the loan you’re consolidating will be capitalized — that is added to the loan principal.

 If you extend your term, you may see your monthly payment decrease, but your total interest payments will increase.